rellort-dev/timelines/README.md

 **Making it fast, cheap, and reliable**

+- Recently queried articles are cached on DynamoDB.

-- Serverless wasn't an option — we had to choose between dealing with weak CPUs, cold starts, or high prices
+- In terms of architecture, serverless wasn't an option — we had to choose between dealing with weak CPUs, cold starts, or high prices

 - We decided to run the backend on a Digital Ocean droplet, which is moderately powerful at a low price.
 To save on cost, the droplet is shared with the data pipeline, and pm2 is used to manage the processes.